Qazeer/artefacts.help/pages/windows/SRUM.md

     - Timestamp of the `SRUM` entry creation.

-    - Full path of the executable or application information / description for built-in components.
+    - Full path of the executable or application information/description for built-in components.

     - Metrics on network data usage (bytes sent and receive on a given network